Hilarioo/Hatchio/README.md

 - Can't get Update PopUp Information
 - Experience Unable to transfer Student Id from cookies as a prop
+- Instead of window.location.reload() we should be able to refire the useEffect to cause a state change w/o having to reload
 - Some Routes are not able to be process w/, so i brought back some of the routes from past

 #### Currently Working